yuanlin2004/lumi/llama-np/README.md

 This is to play with models based on Meta's llama2 and llama3.

-The script `llama-np.py` implements inference using only `numpy` and `cupy`, except for the tokenizer, due to their lack of support for lower precision and bf16 formats, thus running models in fp32.
+The script `llama-np.py` implements inference using only `numpy` and `cupy`, due to their lack of support for lower precision and bf16 formats, thus running models in fp32.
 It can execute the llama-3-8B model at approximately 1.2 tokens per second (tok/s) on CPU and 2.24 tok/s on GPU using a modern PC configuration (AMD Ryzen 7700x CPU with over 32GB RAM and an RTX 4070 GPU).

 llama-np.py offers two operational modes: